 Rest assured that RE/MAX World Headquarters is aware of – and extremely vigilant in combating – scams that affect RE/MAX agents and consumers.
 It's something that's been monitored very closely for several years.
 And the RE/MAX, LLC, Legal Department makes every effort to locate the originating websites and shut them down as quickly as possible.

 Unfortunately, these scams are all too common.
 Phishing scams are not just a RE/MAX problem; they have a much broader impact, especially in the real estate industry.
 Because of that, a warning is provided for consumers on remax.com about the latest scams.
-Many competitors have similar warnings.
-Coldwell Banker, ERA and Keller Williams all currently have fraud alerts on their websites.

 The best ways to combat phishing scams is to be alert in identifying them and stay informed about the most current scams.